Cornbread Chorizo Stuffing

 I live in Michigan, one of the cherry capitals of the world.
 If I have a chance to add cherries to a dish, I probably will.
 Pickled tart cherries are the star of my jarcuterie, and I stand by that decision.

 I love tart cherries because their flavor is equal parts tart, bright and sweet.
 They are rarely available fresh, so they are most commonly sold frozen (frozen even work for Black Forest cupcakes!).

 I love the tart, sweet counterpoint they add to the spicy sausage in this chorizo stuffing recipe.
 But if you can’t find tart cherries, what should you do?

 Well, option #1 is that you can simply omit them from this chorizo cornbread stuffing.
 But I prefer option #2, which is using fresh or frozen cranberries instead.

-Buy an extra bag when you’re making your cranberry curd tart for dessert, and you can add cranberries to this chorizo cornbread stuffing, too!
+Buy an extra bag when you’re making your cranberry tart pie for dessert, and you can add cranberries to this chorizo cornbread stuffing, too!
 Actually, buy two extra bags so you can make cranberry sauce muffins, as well.

 - Nonstick cooking spray